 Families can’t take your classes if they can’t find them when they search!
 Search Engine Optimization (SEO) is the creative work of designing your class listings or personal teaching business website to appear in the right search engine results.
 This applies to both searches on Outschool and on other platforms like Google, so getting a good foundation in the basics of SEO is definitely a good idea for any entrepreneur selling a service or product online.
 In addition to this Guide to SEO 101, we’ve put together tips specifically for educators on Outschool on how to add keywords to your class listings for increased enrollments.

 Create classes based on demand

 While you should always design your courses based on your expertise and capabilities, there are plenty of places you can look to for inspiration for your next hit class!

 - Ask your current families.
 The best way to know whether you have learners who’d immediately sign up for another class with you is to ask.
 Do they want more Tuesday afternoon math classes?
-Could you meet a need by providing another section of Drawing Dinosaurs?
-Check in with your current audience to see what they want to learn next!
+Could you meet a need by providing another section on Drawing Dinosaurs?
+Survey your learners using these strategies to see what they want to learn next!

 - Think globally.
 Outschool’s global learner community is continually expanding, and you can extend your reach as an educator by designing classes for an international audience.
 As we continue to create a learner base from different countries, time zones, and educational backgrounds, there are plenty of opportunities to find your niche.